Are we being a little mercenary when we obey God? Do we do it for the goodies we get?

 Some have proposed that free will is very central to what God is doing in his creation.
 Free will means that he does not interfere or control people’s choices.
 For some it means that he does not truly know the future until each of us chooses our part of it.

 The free will explanation is attractive and consistent with how most people view the world.
-However, it is not used Scripture to address times of suffering.
+However, it is not used in Scripture to address times of suffering.

 A higher purpose